divya-akula/divyaakula/_posts/2025/2025-02-05-decoding-azure-ai-foundry-naming-structure.md

 ### 6. Model Training

 The process of developing an AI model using data and machine learning techniques.
+Am not sure if its applicable in this scenario.

 ### 7.Model Deployment